fsfe/reuse-docs/spec.md

 If a license does not exist in the SPDX License List, its SPDX License Identifier MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification, Section 6 available at <https://spdx.org/spdx-specification-21-web-version#h.1v1yuxt>.

-A Project MUST NOT include License Files for licenses under which none of the files in the Project are licensed.
+If a Project's Copyright and Licensing Information uses a particular license, then the Project MUST include a License File for that particular license.

 Everything that applies to licenses in this section also applies to license exceptions, with the exception that it is NOT possible to have a license